Accreditation and Approvals

 www.fldoe.org/cie

-The United States Department of Education, via the NCFMEA, has determined that the accreditation standards used by the NVAO to accredit Saba are comparable to those used by the Liaison Committee on Medical Education (LCME), the accrediting body that accredits M.D. granting medical programs in the United States.
+The United States Department of Education, via the NCFMEA, has determined that the accreditation standards used by the NVAO to accredit SUSOM are comparable to those used by the Liaison Committee on Medical Education (LCME), the accrediting body that accredits MD granting medical programs in the United States.

 Saba University School of Medicine is listed in the World Directory of Medical Schools.

-Yes.
-Saba is accredited by the Accreditation Organization of the Netherlands and Flanders (NVAO).
-NVAO has been recognized by the World Federation of Medical Education (WFME) and its standards have been deemed comparable to the standards used to accredit medical schools in the United States by the U.S. Department of Education’s National Committee on Foreign Medical Education and Accreditation (NCFMEA).
+Yes, SUSOM is accredited by the Accreditation Organization of the Netherlands and Flanders (NVAO).
+The NVAO has been recognized by the World Federation of Medical Education (WFME) and its standards have been deemed comparable to the standards used to accredit medical schools in the United States by the U.S. Department of Education’s National Committee on Foreign Medical Education and Accreditation (NCFMEA).

-Yes.
-Saba students who fulfill their academic requirements are eligible to sit for the United States Medical License Examinations (USMLE) Step 1 and Step 2.
-Saba’s inclusion in the World Directory of Medicine as an institution that meets Educational Commission for Foreign Medical Graduates (ECFMG) eligibility requirements affords our students access to the USMLE.
+Yes, SUSOM MD program students who fulfill their academic requirements are eligible to sit for the United States Medical License Examinations (USMLE) Step 1 (after Basic Science) and Step 2 CK (after Clinical Medicine rotations).
+SUSOM’s inclusion in the World Directory of Medical Schools as an institution that meets Educational Commission for Foreign Medical Graduates (ECFMG) eligibility requirements affords our students access to the USMLE.

-Yes.
-Saba graduates are eligible to apply for licensure to practice medicine in the United States.
-Saba is certified by the Educational Commission for Foreign Medical Graduates (ECFMG), fulfilling a requirement of all state licensing authorities.
+Yes, SUSOM MD program graduates are eligible to apply for licensure to practice medicine in the United States.
+SUSOM is certified by the Educational Commission for Foreign Medical Graduates (ECFMG), fulfilling this requirement of all state licensing authorities.